 Art and culture in Noblessner

 Stop in for a good coffee and admire the art at Staapli Art Gallery.
 Navitrolla Gallery features the eclectic work of the beloved Estonian artist with the same name.
 Kai Art Centre located in the waterfront old factory building is home to a stunning exhibition space, auditorium, and several eateries.
-PROTO Invention Factory, where virtual reality brings history alive, will open on October 18.
-And, for those looking to stay out a bit later, head to Hall, a nightclub for underground electronic music.
+PROTO Invention Factory, where virtual reality brings history alive.